 It’s a plain fact that construction industry participants routinely are forced to struggle with payment problems.
 Slow payment occurs too frequently, and non-payment is also prevalent.
 Thankfully, construction industry participants in all 50 states have a tool called the mechanics lien to combat these problems.
-Let’s take a look at how mechanics liens work in the construction-heavy state of New York.
+Let’s take a look at the steps you need to follow for the mechanics liens process in New York, and how to file.

 Table of Contents

-Video summary of how to file a lien in New York
+How to file a mechanics lien in New York

 A. Using the right lien form

 The first step to properly filing a lien claim is relatively obvious; the claimant must use the proper mechanics lien form.
 The legal requirements imposed by the state of New York are fairly strict.
-Couple this with the fact that numerous resources provide mechanics lien claim forms, but you can never be sure if they are accurate or valid.
+Be careful to ensure that the lien form you use meets the NY statutory requirements.
+Numerous resources provide mechanics lien claim forms, but you can never be sure if they are accurate or valid.

 A New York mechanics lien must contain the following information.
 Leaving out some information, or even just getting it wrong, is more than just a simple mistake.